yaramohajerani/spatial-climate-ABM/README.md

 ### Spatial Grid and Environment

-The model uses a `mesa.space.MultiGrid` with a fixed 1-degree resolution (360×180 = 64,800 cells).
+The model uses a `mesa.space.MultiGrid` with configurable resolution (default 1° = 360×180 cells, or 0.5° = 720×360, or 0.25° = 1440×720 cells).
 This is decoupled from the hazard raster resolution, allowing efficient use of full-resolution global hazard data.
 Agents are placed based on coordinates specified in topology files.

 ### Agent Classes